merchantrayyan/merchantrayyan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Presented my talk "Translating through transliteration: the case of Tajik Persian" at the 3rd North American Conference in Linguistics (NACIL3) at UCLA!
+Presented my talk "Connecting the Persian-speaking World through Transliteration" at the 3rd North American Conference in Linguistics (NACIL3) at UCLA!